Bipolar disorder

 How is bipolar disorder treated?

-Bipolar disorder can be treated effectively, but needs careful and ongoing management.
-Treatment usually involves long-term medication, and may also involve psychological therapy and other lifestyle changes.
+You can treat bipolar disorder effectively but it needs careful and ongoing management.
+Treatment usually involves long-term medicines.
+It may also involve psychological therapy and other lifestyle changes.

 Initial treatment